 - Members of the IUFRO 4.05 Research Group and 9.05.03 Working Party,

 - Members of all other interested IUFRO Divisions, RGs and WPs, and IUFRO Task Forces,

 - Professionals, scientists, employees and students of the fields of forestry, forest economics and accounting, forest policy and natural resource management,

-- Employees from forestry and forest-based administrations, land-use planners and other interested stakeholders.
+- Employees from forestry and forest-based administrations, land-use planners, forest owners and other interested stakeholders.

 Friday, 23.
 6. 2023 | Paper submission deadline

 Friday, 11.
 8. 2023 | Registration fee transfer deadline

 Please send your contributions by June 23, 2023 to e-mail

 Information to authors can be found in this TEMPLATE.
 We encourage you to use the MS Word template and styles when preparing your contribution.